stuartelimu/vaccination-centres/CONTRIBUTING.md

 Thank you for your help in improving this project.

 All contributors are welcome.
 This project is community-built and welcomes collaboration.
-Contributors are expected to adhere to our [Code of Conduct](#).
+Contributors are expected to adhere to our [Code of Conduct (In Progress)](#).

 All set to contribute?
 Grab an open issue with the [help wanted](https://github.com/stuartelimu/vaccination-centres/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or [good first issue](https://github.com/stuartelimu/vaccination-centres/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label and jump in.